 Tomorrow Sleep and Lull both sell memory foam mattresses.
 The main differences between the companies are that Tomorrow Sleep incorporates springs and offers two firmness options, while Lull offers only one all-foam mattress model.
-This review will compare similarities and differences so you can decide which is the better choice for you.
+This mattress comparison will compare similarities and differences so you can decide which is the better choice for you.

 - Mattresses from both companies are 10” thick.

 - All options are constructed to ensure people will sleep cool throughout the night.

 - Options are similarly priced.